Contents

 The -fst option perhaps requires some explanation.
 It selects the file format to be used for logging simulation data.
 Because our intention is to use gtkwave to visualize the logged data (see the next section), it's necessary to choose a file format supported both by vvp and by gtkwave, or at least can be inter-converted.
 At the present writing (vvp v11 and gtkwave v3.3.x), that would appear to be a wide and confusing range of formats:

 The bad news or good news (depending on your point of view) is that gtkwave documentation makes it clear that all of the formats I've italicized are scheduled to be deleted in gtkwave v4, in addition to which GHW is a format used only for VHDL and therefore is unlikely ever to be supported by Verilog systems.
 That leaves only VCD and FST likely to be common to iverilog and gtkwave in the future.
 Of these two remaining formats, VCD (from gtkwave documentation) "is the industry standard file format generated by most Verilog simulators and is specified in IEEE-1364.
 This is the slowest of the formats for the viewer to process and requires the most memory.
 However, this format is ubiquitous, and almost all tools support it".
 Whereas FST "is designed for very fast sequential and random access".
 Which to choose is, of course, a matter of personal preference.
+My choice is FST, due to the fact that FST files are incredibly smaller than VCD files.
+The use of the transaction filters we supply for "enhanced viewing" of the simulation results as described in the next section assume an FST file format.

 Visualization of the Simulation Data